Bringing the love and benefits of Therapy dogs to your school, university or workplace, Australia wide.

 We are here to help you navigate these guidelines and set up a successful arrangement at your school.

 Therapy dogs aren't simply 'bought'.
-They are usually the pet of a dedicated (school) staff member who has recognised the benefit of using animals to support student coping and engagement.
+They are usually the family pet of a dedicated (school) staff member who has recognised the benefit of using animals to support student coping and engagement, and they believe their dog has a suitable temperament.
 This person needs to be committed to undergoing relevant training, assessment and ongoing re-assessment to maintain certification.

 There are many reasons why schools should not purchase dogs as 'school property'.
 Please contact to discuss this should your school be considering this arrangement.